chernistry/chernistry/README.md

 ### What I Do

-I architect and build resilient systems that connect everything—cloud, on-prem, and SaaS platforms.
+I architect and build resilient systems that connect everything — cloud, on-prem, and SaaS platforms.
 As a "glue engineer", I'm the technical leader others rely on to make complex systems just work.

 I specialize in:
 - End-to-end data/AI pipelines that stay rock-solid in production